DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/deploy-heroku/deploy-heroku.md

 duration: 3
 ---

+# Introduction

-Because a chatbot built with Botfuel Dialog is a simple webserver, deploying to Heroku is dead simple!
+A Chatbot built with Botfuel Dialog is a simple webserver, therefore, deploying to Heroku is very simple!

-In this tutorial, you'll learn how to deploy to Heroku a chatbot that uses Botfuel Webchat.
-If you’re not familiar with Heroku, it‘s a Platform as a Service (PaaS) that automates the configuration, deployment and ongoing management of applications in the cloud.
+In this tutorial, you'll learn how to deploy your chatbot using Botfuel Webchat to Heroku.
+Heroku is a Platform as a Service (PaaS) that automates the configuration, deployment and ongoing management of applications in the cloud.

-Make sure you completed the <a href="./getting-started#get-api-credentials">Get API credentials</a> part of the <a href="./getting-started">Getting Started</a> tutorial and that you have your app’s credentials (App Token, App Id and App Key) on hand.
-You’ll also need a Heroku and a GitHub accounts.
+## what you will need
+* Have completed the <a href="/#/codelab/getting-started) tutorial" target="_blank">Getting Started</a>
+* A working chatbot built with Botfuel dialog hosted on github
+* An <a href="https://www.heroku.com/" target="_blank">Heroku account</a>

 We’ll proceed in three steps:

 * Add Heroku and Botfuel Webchat configurations to your chatbot
 * Deploy it to Heroku
 * Try it in the Botfuel Webchat Playground

+--sep--
+---
+title: Configuration
+duration: 3
+---

 # Configuration